History of African-American agriculture: Sharecropping

+Discrimination

 Black cotton farmers were very important to entrepreneurs which emerged during industrialization in the United States, particularly Henry Ford.
 The United States Emancipation Proclamation came into power on January 1, 1863, allowing a "new journey for people of African ancestry to participate in the U.S. Agriculture Industry in a new way."

-Sharecropping became widespread in the South during and after the Reconstruction Era.

 Twentieth century

+Jim Crow Law

+The Jim Crow laws were introduced in the late 19th early and 20th century.
+It was implemented in the Southern United States and enforced racial segregation.
+The law forced racial separation in public places in the southern states and some other areas, starting in the 1870s.
+The last of the Jim Crow laws were generally overturned in 1965.
+This policy contributed to systemic inequality by restricting Black communities' access to land and resources, leading to environmental injustices that continue to impact marginalized groups today.